兔子先生

 Iwokrama Forest

 The Iwokrama International Centre (IIC), the largest environmental organization in Guyana, manages the nearly one-million-acre Iwokrama Forest.
 The Iwokrama Forest ecosystem is located at the juncture of Amazonian and Guianan flora and fauna.
 As a result, it contains high species richness and several species of animals that are threatened or extinct across most of their former geographic ranges.
-The Iwokrama Forest has the highest species richness for fish and bats for any area its size in the world.
+The Iwokrama Forest has the highest species richness for fish and bats for any area of its size in the world.
 It also has extraordinarily high bird diversity.

 Iwokrama builds partnerships with local communities, government, academic institutions, international agencies and the private sector, and they evaluate the social, economic, and ecological changes that occur as a result of business development.
 Their goal is to become a model for business development that results in the worldwide conservation of tropical forests.